-- (a) Except as otherwise provided, all purchases of supplies, materials, equipment, and all contracts for services awarded shall be made as follows: - (1) Amounts to be paid by the City of less than \$20,000.00, may be approved by the respective department heads or designees authorized by the City Manager or department heads. - (2) Amounts to be paid by the City of \$20,000.00 or more, must be approved by the City Council.
+(a) Except as otherwise provided, all purchases of supplies, materials, equipment, and all contracts for services awarded shall be made as follows:

+(1) Amounts to be paid by the City of less than \$20,000, may be approved by the respective department heads or designees authorized by the City Manager or department heads..

+(2) Amounts to be paid by the City of \$20,000 or more, must be approved by the City Council.
 However, advance approval is not required for emergency expenditures or for actions which require prompt execution to avoid financial harm or loss, or to save cost, as determined by the City Manager.
 The City Council shall be notified of any such purchases as soon as reasonably possible.
+Ongoing, routine expenses exceeding \$20,000 such as utilities, gasoline, natural gas, or electrical energy, which may be approved by the City Manager, department heads, or their designees.

+(3) Amounts to be paid by the City of \$5,000 or more, shall be awarded only after comparative price quotations have been solicited and received.

+(4) Purchases made under State contract do not require additional bids.

+(5) Purchases of supplies, materials, equipment, and all contracts awarded to a sole source provider are exempt from competitive bid requirements.

-Ongoing, routine expenses exceeding \$20,000.00 such as utilities, gasoline, natural gas, or electrical energy, which may be approved by the City Manager, department heads, or their designees. - (3) Amounts to be paid by the City of \$5,000.00 or more, shall be awarded only after comparative price quotations have been solicited and received. - (b) In order to promote overall economy and the best use for the purposes intended, each department head shall be responsible for assuring that all purchases made and contracts for services awarded by his/her department shall obtain the desired goods and services for the lowest possible price. - (c) Change orders to Council-approved bid awards and contracts must be approved by the City Council if the change is both 10% or more of the original bid award and that change also exceeds \$50,000 on construction contracts or \$20,000 on other projects or contracts.
+(b) In order to promote overall economy and the best use for the purposes intended, each department head shall be responsible for assuring that all purchases made and contracts for services awarded by his/her department shall obtain the desired goods and services for the lowest possible price.

+(c) Change orders to Council-approved bid awards and contracts must be approved by the City Council if the change is both 10% or more of the original bid award and that change also exceeds \$50,000 on construction contracts or \$20,000 on other projects or contracts.
 Change orders involving less than these amounts may be approved by the City Manager when the change is deemed to be in the best interests of the City.

+(d) Unethical purchasing practices.
+All employees engaged in the procurement process for the City will act in accordance with the Utah Public Officers' and Employees' Ethics Act.
+Employees are expected to avoid the following practices as outlined in State code:

+- (1) Dividing a procurement to avoid following policy; - (2) Kickbacks and gratuities; - (3) Failure to disclose conflicts; and - (4) Cost-plus-percentage-of-cost contracts.